hasinthaindrajee/mdtester/transactions.md

 A transaction should exhibit ACID properties.
 Ie

-1. Atomicity - Either all operations of a transactions should be completed successfully or all operations should fail.
+1. Atomicity - Either all operations of a transactions should be completed successfully or all operations should not should not be performed.
 There shouldn’t be any intermediate states.
 2. Consistency - A transaction should never leave data in an inconsistent state.
 Any data structure including the data in database should transform from one valid state to another valid state following a transaction.
 3. Integrity - Makes sure that no unexpected consequences are present as a result of concurrent executions.
 4. Durability - A transactions effects are permanently stored in the system.
 The modifications persist even in the event of a system failure.